edgraham/BinSanity/README.md

 * `Binsanity-profile`
   * Binsanity-profile uses [featureCounts](http://bioinf.wehi.edu.au/featureCounts/) to produce the coverage profiles requires in Binsanity, Binsanity-refine, and Binsanity-wf
 * `Binsanity-lc`
   * Binsanity-lc is an experimental script for large metagenomic assemblies where Binsanity and Binsanity-refine become to memory intensive.
-It uses K-means to subset contigs before implementing Binsanity.
+It uses K-means to subset contigs before implementing Binsanity
 * `checkm_analysis`
   * checkm_analysis uses [CheckM](http://ecogenomics.github.io/CheckM/) to evaluate completion, redundancy, and strain heterogeneity and subsets clusters to aid downstream refinement efforts.
 * `transform-coverage-profile`